theSaksham/scientific-rag-tool/PROJECT_JOURNEY.md

 ## Storage decision -- SQLite instead of PostgreSQL

-I initially planned to use PostgreSQL (I use it daily at work on the Magnetic platform).
+I initially planned to use PostgreSQL.
 Midway through setup I switched to SQLite.
 The reasoning:

 - No server process to manage -- SQLite is just a file
 - ~5,200 abstracts is well within SQLite's comfort zone